arthur0211/python-project-starter/README.md

 - **Git Made Easy**: Simplified Git commands for saving and syncing changes
 - **Best Practices Built-in**: Follows Python community standards for project structure and tooling

+## Project Status

+**Current Development Stage**: Beta

+This project is currently in active development with most core features implemented.
+We're now in the user testing phase and seeking feedback from non-technical Python users.

+**Next Steps**:
+- Conducting user testing sessions (planned for May 2025)
+- Implementing improvements based on feedback
+- Publishing to PyPI for wider availability

+**Contribution Status**: Open to contributions, especially for:
+- Improving error handling
+- Adding more templates
+- Enhancing documentation
+- Fixing identified bugs

 ## Installation

 ### Prerequisites